-If you're currently confused about any of these additions to the ADEA, then contacting an employment attorney Los Angeles is in your best interest.
+If you're currently confused about any of these additions to the ADEA, then contacting an employment attorney in Los Angeles is in your best interest.
 They can assist you in determining what practices are considered discrimination and which ones aren't.
 In addition, they can work with you to develop processes for your business that can ensure certain types of discrimination do not exist.

 Protecting Worker Benefits

-As age discrimination lawyers Los Angeles will tell you, this new Act specifically works to protect the benefits offered to older workers.
+As age discrimination lawyers in Los Angeles will tell you, this new Act specifically works to protect the benefits offered to older workers.
 When it comes to disability benefits, pensions, fringe benefits, retirement benefits, health insurance, and life insurance, the OWBPA bans age discrimination practices.
 Many businesses may have unintentionally discriminated against their older employees for good reason.

 It's very common knowledge that things like health insurance tend to be more expensive for elderly people.
 When it comes to being an employer, it can cost you significantly more money to insure elderly workers over younger ones.
-Any age discrimination attorneys for the workplace will tell you that employers fall into the trap of offering less insurance for elderly workers and this gets them into deep legal trouble.
+Any ageism attorneys for the workplace will tell you that employers fall into the trap of offering less insurance for elderly workers and this gets them into deep legal trouble.

 This new Act helps to provide equal benefits to all workers within reason.
 The specific types of benefits that an employer offers are broken down into categories under the act.
 Each has its own subsets of rules regarding what's considered reasonable and what falls into being workplace discrimination.
-You should check with your Los Angeles workplace lawyer to determine the specifics regarding the benefits that your business offers its employees.
+You should check with your Los Angeles workplace attorney to determine the specifics regarding the benefits that your business offers its employees.